 3. Stay in a Unique Boutique Hotel

-The highlight for me was breakfast.
+The highlight of my stay at Hotel Commerce was breakfast.
 The breakfast room is so charming and wonderfully French with soft colours and lovely items on display.

-There were fantastic fresh local bread and a selection of jams, croissants and pain au chocolate, good coffee, fresh juice, yoghurt and all wonderful quality French breakfast items.
+There were fantastic fresh local bread and a selection of jams, croissants, and pain au chocolate, good coffee, fresh juice, yogurt and all wonderful quality French breakfast items.
 Eggs and bacon available upon request.

 Breakfast was just as special.
-The most beautiful table filled with homemade jams, homemade yoghurt, fresh juice, local bread, homemade croissants and best of all homemade blinis with sugar – honestly food heaven!!!
+The most beautiful table filled with homemade jams, homemade yogurt, fresh juice, local bread, homemade croissants and best of all homemade blinis with sugar – honestly food heaven.